 Anxiety Attacks and Blurred Vision

 But that blurred vision may be due to any number of factors.
-During fight/flight, the eyes may be too focused on one point, and the outside blurs.
+During fight/flight, the eyes may be too focused on one point, and the periphery blurs.
 In addition, panic attacks often cause hyperventilation, and that can cause your vision to blur along with lightheadedness.

-How to Reduce Pupil Constriction
+How to Reduce Pupil Dilation

-The "treatment" for pupil dilation is simply to control your anxiety.
+The "treatment" for pupil dilation is simply to control your underlying anxiety.
 The good news is that there are plenty of techniques and treatments that are extremely effective at controlling your anxiety symptoms.